Medicinal Garden

 Target system: Immune System, Digestive System, Respiratory System

-Use: Useful to treat insect bites, stings and wounds.
-Applied topically on eczema.
-Used for heartburn, ulcers, irritable bowel syndrome, and hiatus hernias.
-Helps with respiratory discomforts, dry coughs, heaving.
-Treats dry skin when drunk as a tea.
+Use: Marsh Mallow is useful to treat insect bites, stings and wounds and may be applied topically on eczema.
+When drunk as a tea, it can be used to treat dry skin.
+It is also used for heartburn, ulcers, irritable bowel syndrome, and hiatus hernias.
+Marsh Mallow may also help with respiratory discomforts, dry coughs, and heaving.

 Meadow Sweet